Xymph/LmpStats/README.md

 Primary statistics are the demo version, map slot, skill, and length in game tics and time.
 Additional stats are gameplay flags, players present, and more depending on the format.

 This library is intentionally kept basic and command-line oriented, with errors/messages merely echoed.
-Conversion to a class with exceptions et al, if you so desire, is left as an exercise for the reader. :-)
+Conversion to a class with exceptions et al, if so desired, is left as an exercise for the reader. :-)

 ## Installation